Gauging the Gauge and Anomaly Resolution: Applications

-\paragraph{Symmetries of the action.} Similar to the 2-gauge case, we also acquire 3-gauge transformations in the dual fields $B,C,D$.
+Similar to the 2-gauge case, we also acquire 3-gauge transformations in the dual fields $B,C,D$.
 These have been developed in \cite{Radenkovic:2019qme}, but to write them down, we must introduce yet more structures.

-We define the following maps\footnote{The Peiffer pairing defines two maps $\mathfrak{h}\rightarrow \mathfrak{h}^*\times\mathfrak{i}$ by $\mathpzc{Pf}_y=\{y,\cdot\}_\text{Pf}$ and its conjugate $\overline{\mathpzc{Pf}}_y=\{\cdot,y\}_\text{Pf}$.
-Then $\omega_1(\cdot,Y) =-\mathpzc{Pf}_y^*$ is the dual and $\omega_2(\cdot,y)=-\overline{\mathpzc{Pf}}_{y}^*$ is the conjugate dual.}
+We define the following maps {(The Peiffer pairing defines two maps $\mathfrak{h}\rightarrow \mathfrak{h}^*\times\mathfrak{i}$ by $\mathpzc{Pf}_y=\{y,\cdot\}_\text{Pf}$ and its conjugate $\overline{\mathpzc{Pf}}_y=\{\cdot,y\}_\text{Pf}$.
+Then $\omega_1(\cdot,Y) =-\mathpzc{Pf}_y^*$ is the dual and $\omega_2(\cdot,y)=-\overline{\mathpzc{Pf}}_{y}^*$ is the conjugate dual.)}

 for each $Z\in\mathfrak{i},Y,Y'\in\mathfrak{h},X\in\mathfrak{g}$.
 Notice that since $\{y,y\}_\text{Pf} = Q_y$, we have